MicroEJ/docs/VEEPortingGuide/vgCco.rst

 This generic C module requires some specific modules:

 * Path and Gradient require a C module specific to a VEE Port (to a GPU format).
-* Font requires the FreeType library and optionally the Harfbuzz library to manage the :ref:`complex layout <section_vg_font_complex>`.
+* Font requires the FreeType library and optionally the HarfBuzz library to manage the :ref:`complex layout <section_vg_font_complex>`.

 Usage
 -----